 About The Author

-With more than 5 years of experience in supporting Test environments, automating and optimizing deployments in both Development and Non-Prod Environments, leveraging configuration management, CI/CD, and DevOps processes.
-With profound knowledge and experience in Orchestartion of Applications in Multi-Hybrid-Cloud Platforms.
+Have more than 5 years of experience in managing Test environments, automating and optimizing deployments in Development and Non-Prod Environments, leveraging configuration management, CI/CD, and various DevOps practices.
+Have profound knowledge and experience in the Orchestration of Applications in Multi-Hybrid-Cloud Platforms.